 - Would you consider us again if your suggestions were instituted?

-One of the best ways to improve NPS results is by sharing the NPS data with your team.
+If you’re monitoring your NPS result closely, the next best thing to do to improve NPS results is to share the NPS data with your team.
 This lets them know whether they should pat themselves on the back—or begin considering ways to improve.
 Sharing NPS results also gets everyone on the same page so that together, the company can work toward a common goal of customer satisfaction.

-If a customer takes the time to complete your NPS survey and/or follow-up questions, you can take the time to thank them.
+If a customer takes the time to complete your NPS survey and/or follow-up questions, you can take the time to thank them by letting:

-- Let satisfied customers know that you appreciate their response and will continue to meet or exceed their expectations;
+- Satisfied customers know that you appreciate their response and will continue to meet or exceed their expectations;

-- Let passives know you’ll do better in the future to keep them as a customer; and
+- Passives know you’ll do better in the future to keep them as a customer; and

-- Let detractors know you’ll work to resolve their issues (and then make good on that promise).
+- Detractors know you’ll work to resolve their issues (and then make good on that promise).

 An NPS poll can help predict the future growth or decline of your company based on customers’ perceptions and attitudes toward your brand, and whether they will promote it—or bad-mouth it.
 To find out where you stand, start sending NPS surveys today!